The Galilee Chapel

 Home to the remains of the Venerable Bede

 The construction of the Galilee Chapel began in 1170 and it was used as a Lady Chapel.
-At the western end of the Nave, you might notice a line of black Frosterley marble on the floor, which supposedly marked the boundary which women were forbidden to cross.
+When Durham Cathedral was a monastery this was one of the few areas where women were allowed.

 Changes over the past 500 years